In Louisiana, we’re no strangers to hard, dirty, dangerous work. Like commercial fishing.

 One of the most dangerous jobs in the commercial fishing industry is that of a fish processor.

 Individuals who work on fish processing ships (or “fish processing factory trawlers”) work long hours in grueling and dangerous jobs.
-These ships go out to sea, fish and process the catch on board.
-Workers are required to clean and process the shellfish or fish—cutting, filleting, and making fish meal—in tight spaces, often in rough waters or bad weather.
+These ships go out to sea, fish, and process the catch onboard.
+Workers are required to clean and process the shellfish or fish—cutting, filleting, and making a fish meal—in tight spaces, often in rough waters or bad weather.
 They use large equipment that has a number of moving parts.
 The job is also time-sensitive.
 The work has to be done, it has to be done right, and it has to be done quickly.

 It is not surprising, then, that many seamen suffer a number of injuries.

 Rough sea conditions can cause cargo to shift.
 Wet decks lead to slips and falls on the deck or can send a man overboard.
 Bad weather can result in frostbite or hypothermia.

 For those working with heavy equipment, the conditions of working on-board can lead to catastrophic injuries or even death.

 Even without rough weather, a lack of training can lead to dangerous incidents.
 Cutting fish can cause abrasions and cuts.
 Working with fish can cause allergic reactions or skin irritations.
 Injuries can be caused by poorly-maintained or non-working equipment.

 Accidents happen.
 But when they do, you do have legal rights.
 And we are here to protect those rights.